Strength verification of machine components according to FKM guideline

 • Fatigue strength verification

-Material properties and weld calculation
+Material properties and weld seam calculation

 • Material properties according to FKM guideline